FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Empirical Evaluation

-We discuss how the strong convexity regularization in the local trainer of each client influences the robustness of \design. \cref{fig:exp_mu} shows the adversarial accuracy (in blue color) and the $\ell_2$ magnitude $d_1^*$ of the perturbation on $\vz_1$, with respect to different strong convexity hyperparameter $\mu$.
+\paragraph{Local Trainer with Strong Convexity Regularization.} We discuss how the strong convexity regularization in the local trainer of each client influences the robustness of \design. \cref{fig:exp_mu} shows the adversarial accuracy (in blue color) and the $\ell_2$ magnitude of the perturbation $\Delta\vz_1$, with respect to different strong convexity hyperparameter $\mu$.
 We can see that increasing $\mu$ in the range of $[0,10^{-5}]$ slightly increases the adversarial accuracy and decreases the perturbation magnitude.
 The insignificant change is attributed to the local strong convexity of the fully connected layer used in the auxiliary model.
 Though the fully connected layer followed by the cross-entropy loss (or equivalently, multinomial logistic regression) only has convexity instead of strong convexity globally, it can still be locally strongly convex with most inputs \cite{bohning1992multinomial}.
 Thus the strong convexity hyperparameter $\mu$ does not make a significant difference when it is small.
 When further increasing $\mu$, the perturbation magnitude begins to drop significantly, which is aligned with the conclusion of \cref{lemma:robustness}.
-However, using an over-large regularization ($\mu\ge 10^{-4}$) can also distract the training and lead to inferior accuracy and robustness of the model.
+However, using an over-large regularization ($\mu\ge 10^{-4}$) can also distract the training and even lead to divergence.